Privacy Policy

 The specification of further information (not marked with an asterisk) is voluntary.
 These are

-• The name of your LinkedIn-Account and
+• the name of your LinkedIn-Account, and

-• Your phone number.
+• your phone number.

 Furthermore, you have the possibility to upload additional documents (certificates, etc.).
 These documents may also contain personal data about you (e.g. a photo of you, other business social media profiles, etc.).
 After reviewing the documents and information provided by you, we will get in touch and inform you about the further process.